XueZhengjie/Melt-EHD/README.md

-# Melt-EHD 3D printing liquid crystal elastomer cross-scale actuators and sensor
+# Melt electrowriting enabled 3D liquid crystal elastomer structures for cross-scale actuators and temperature field sensors
-This is the official implementation of [Melt-EHD 3D printing liquid crystal elastomer cross-scale actuators and sensor]
+This is the official implementation of [Melt electrowriting enabled 3D liquid crystal elastomer structures for cross-scale actuators and temperature field sensors ]

 ## Installation